apaluya/tc-camp-api-workshop/README.md

 The PPTX slides for the other sessions will be available on the [TC Camp website](https://www.tccamp.org/2019/03/api-workshop-tccamp-2019/)

+I'll be updating this project over time, adding more content and other improvements.

 ## Docs as Code Demo

 This project also supports the _Docs as Code_ session by demonstrating several of the pipeline components described therein: